 You don’t always need to spend a small fortune on headphones to find a great product that is suitable for your needs.
-If you prefer the portable design of in-ears and earbuds, you should be looking at headphones that are comfortable, have good sound quality, and that won’t break at the first impact.
+If you prefer the portable design of in-ears and earbuds, there are lots of options that provide great value for the price.

-We’ve reviewed 43 earbuds and in-ears under $100 so far and below you’ll find our top picks for the best cheap earbuds, going from the cheapest headphones with decent performance all the way up to $100 headphones, all divided by price range.
+We’ve reviewed 53 earbuds and in-ears under $100 so far and below you’ll find our top picks for the best budget earbuds, going from the cheapest headphones with decent performance all the way up to $100 headphones, all divided by price range.
 Check also our recommendations for the best wireless earbuds under $50, the best budget wireless headphones, and the best earbuds under $50.

 However, they feel cheaply made.
 The plastic build doesn’t feel durable, and they have thin cables that don’t have an in-line remote with a microphone.
-On the upside, these headphones are a small investment, and you can get great value for your money.
+On the upside, these headphones are a small investment and provide great value for your money.

 If you’re willing to pay a bit more for extra features and better performance, the best cheap earbuds under $25 we’ve tested are the Anker SoundBuds Curve.
 Not only do these in-ear headphones have a surprisingly premium look and feel, but they are also wireless, which is a welcome surprise at this price point.

-They are pretty comfortable in-ears, with a stable ear-hook design that makes these headphones good for light sports or fitness activities.
-They sound decent, but have a bass-heavy sound that is better suited for genres with deep bass like EDM or hip-hop than for more vocal-centric music.
-These headphones also last almost 13 hours on a charge, which is pretty good for wireless budget headphones.
+They’re pretty comfortable in-ears, with a stable ear-hook design that makes these headphones good for light sports or fitness activities.
+They have a bass-heavy sound that is well-suited to genres with deep bass like EDM or hip-hop.
+Their battery also lasts almost 13 hours on a charge, which is pretty good for wireless budget headphones.

 The SoundBuds Curve don’t isolate noise as well as some other in-ears since their earbuds don’t go very deep in the ear canal.
 On the upside, this makes them more comfortable for longer listening sessions.
 These headphones offer great value for the price and are decent for most use cases.

-If you want to watch lots of videos with your headphones on, get the wired 1More Piston Classic.
-They won’t have the latency issues of Bluetooth earbuds like the Anker SoundBuds Curve, but they provide a latency-free listening experience so that what you see will match what you hear.
-They're also a bit more comfortable than typical in-ears, and come with a small hard case which is a nice addition.
+If you like watching videos on your smartphone or tablet a lot, then get the wired 1More Piston Classic.
+They’re not as comfortable as the Anker SoundBuds Curve, but they provide a latency-free listening experience so that what you see matches what you hear.
+They have a decent in-line microphone and come with a small hard case which is a nice addition.

-Unfortunately, the sound quality of the 1More Piston Classic is not as good as the Ankers.
-Our unit also had mismatched drivers, and they sounded muddy.
-On the upside, they isolate well like most closed-back in-ears, and you can use them with your console controller for audio and microphone support if you don’t like to use bulky over-ear gaming headsets.
+Unfortunately, the sound quality of the 1More Piston Classic is rather disappointing.
+Our unit had mismatched drivers and they sounded muddy.
+On the upside, they isolate well and you can plug them into PS4 or Xbox One console controllers for audio and microphone support if you don’t like to use bulky over-ear gaming headsets.

 If you’re looking for durable sports-oriented wireless headphones under $50, then get the JBL Endurance Sprint.
-They have a slick, matte design which looks more premium than their price would suggest and are decent for most uses.
+They have a slick, matte design which looks more premium than their price would suggest and are a decent choice for most use cases.

-Unfortunately, the JBL Endurance Sprint have higher-than-average latency for a Bluetooth headset and won’t be ideal for watching movies or gaming.
-The touch sensitive control scheme can also be a bit finicky at times.
+Unfortunately, the JBL Endurance Sprint have higher-than-average latency for Bluetooth headphones, so they’re not ideal for watching movies or gaming.
+The touch-sensitive control scheme can also be a bit finicky at times.
 That said, if you’re looking for a slick wireless headset to wear while working out and you’re a fan of twist-to-lock ear-hook fit, then the JBL Endurance are a good choice.

 If you want to get rid of wires completely, get the SoundPeats TrueFree.
 Although they don’t sound as good as the JBL Endurance Sprint and have a much shorter continuous playtime, they’re the best truly wireless option we’ve reviewed for less than $50.
-They’re very well-designed, comfortable in-ear headphones that are incredibly lightweight.
-The SoundPeats TrueFree are stable enough for most sports, have very good isolation performance for smooth commutes, and have an outstanding wireless range for home or office use.
+They’re well-designed, comfortable in-ear headphones that are incredibly lightweight.
+The SoundPeats TrueFree are stable enough to wear while running, have very good isolation performance for your daily commute, and have an outstanding wireless range for home or office use.

 Like many truly wireless in-ears, their battery is quite weak and only lasts for 3.3 hours before needing to be charged.
 Thankfully, they have a standby mode that helps save the battery a bit and their charging case provides from 4 to 5 extra charges, so if you take breaks to charge them every now and then, they should last you all day.
-All-in-all, they offer impressive value for truly wireless in-ear headphones under $50
+All-in-all, they offer impressive value for truly wireless in-ear headphones under $50.

 If you are looking for the best cheap earbuds you can get for less than $100, then get the truly wireless Anker SoundCore Liberty Air.
 Their design is reminiscent of the Apple AirPods, but they have a more stable fit that offers much better sound and isolation performance.
-The in-ear fit of the Liberty Air might not be for everyone, but if you find them comfortable, they’re very good headphones for commuting and great for sports.
+The in-ear fit of the Liberty Air might not be for everyone, but if you find them comfortable, they’re very good headphones for your day-to-day needs.

 Their glossy plastic exterior may seem a bit cheap, especially compared to the cheaper JBL Endurance Sprint, but they make up for it with their superior leakage performance and exceptional wireless range.
 If you want a more neutral sound profile than the SoundPeats TrueFree and are willing to spend a bit more, the Anker SoundCore Liberty Air are the way to go.

 Our recommendations above are what we think are currently the best budget earbuds to buy for most people in each price range.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).
+We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here is the list of all our reviews for in-ear headphones and earbuds.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference and listening habits will matter more in your selection.